nikita-jaya/gradebook/paper/paper.md

 # Summary

 `Gradebook` allows for accurate and systematic computations of the final course letter grades.
-These computations require two inputs: a specifically structured YAML grading policy file representing the class syllabus and the assignment grades in CSV (comma-separated value) format from Gradescope [@10.1145/3051457.3051466] (or other similar learning management systems).
+These computations require two inputs: a specifically structured YAML file representing the grading policy from the class syllabus and the assignment grades in CSV (comma-separated value) format from Gradescope [@10.1145/3051457.3051466] or other similar learning management systems.
-The package uses these two inputs to break down wide range of complex syllabi into the series of nested methodical aggregation steps.
+The package uses these two inputs to break down any complex syllabi into methodical computations that can be documented and tested.

 # Statement of Need